backstage/backstage/.changeset/nervous-taxis-grin.md

 '@backstage/plugin-tech-insights-backend': patch
 ---

-Modify queries to perform better by filtering on subqueries as well
+Modify queries to perform better by filtering on sub-queries as well